String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure: Case Studies

 It is worth noting that acylicity plays a crucial role in the above proof.
 If the two hyperedges in the left-hand side of $\FS{3}$ or $\FS{4}$ were part of a directed cycle, one could potentially find an infinite sequence of rule applications.

-We will see now that, while \textit{convex} rewriting prevents us from introducing cycles (and hence non-terminating behaviour), it also breaks confluence from this system.
+Next example shows that, while \textit{convex} rewriting prevents us from introducing cycles (and hence non-terminating behaviour), it also breaks confluence from this system.
 Our counter-example is based on Example 3.11 from~\cite{power1991npasting}, which was given in terms of string diagrams by~\cite{AmarTweet}.
 While Power's original example concerned morphisms in a 3-category, the same phenomenon appears in symmetric monoidal categories, and can be understood as a surprising consequence of the convexity condition: namely, even non-overlapping rule applications can block one-another.